patrickbwarren/transam-triton/README.md

 The token stream comprises:

-Raw machine code is written using hexadecimal tokens in the range `00` to `FF`.
+- Raw machine code written using hexadecimal in the range `00` to `FF`.

-Decimal numbers are preceded by `%` but the range is limited to 0-255 to represent a single byte.
+- Decimal numbers preceded by `%` but the range is limited to 0-255 to represent a single byte.

-An individual ASCII character is written as `'x'` where x is 0-9, A-Z etc, and is replaced by the corresponding ASCII byte code.
+- An individual ASCII character written as `'x'` where x is 0-9, A-Z etc, and is replaced by the corresponding ASCII byte code.

-The 8080 op-code mnemonics follow the naming scheme in the famous [8080A Bugbook](http://www.bugbookcomputermuseum.com/8080A-Bugbook.html), with the exception of 'Call subroutine if carry flip-flop = logic 1' for which the mnemonic `CCC` is used to avoid a clash with hexadecimal token `CC`.
-These are all replaced by the corresponding byte code.
+- 8080 op-code mnemonics which follow the naming scheme in the famous [8080A Bugbook](http://www.bugbookcomputermuseum.com/8080A-Bugbook.html), with the exception of 'Call subroutine if carry flip-flop = logic 1' for which the mnemonic `CCC` is used to avoid a clash with hexadecimal token `CC`.

-An ASCII text string is designated by `"..."`, and is interpreted to the corresponding sequence of ASCII byte codes.
+- An ASCII text string designated by `"..."`, which is interpreted to the corresponding sequence of ASCII byte codes.

-Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII carriage return markers (see tape header below).
+Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII carriage return markers as in the tape header below.

 Comments can be included at any point: they are delimited by `#...#` and can span multiple lines.